Start Testing Times

 When and where does Inver Hills administer the CLEP exams?

-Currently, the Inver Hills Assessment Center is administering CLEP exams on Mondays and Wednesdays from 8:00 a.m. to 6:00 p.m.
+Currently, the Inver Hills Testing Center is administering CLEP exams on Mondays and Wednesdays from 8:00 a.m. to 6:00 p.m.
 Friday testing is available on a limited basis between the hours of 8:00 a.m. and 2:00 p.m.
 (Hours are subject to change during summer and term breaks.)
-The Inver Hills Assessment Center is located in the Library Building and parking is available in the Liberal Arts parking lot.
+The Inver Hills Testing Center is located in the College Center building and parking is available in the College Center Lot or the College Road West or East Lot.

 How do I register for an exam?